trafiklab/trafiklab.se/content/api/netex-datasets/overview.md

 ## NeTEx at Trafiklab

-At Trafiklab, we offer three different NeTEx datasets.
+At Trafiklab, we offer four different NeTEx datasets.
 NeTEx regional and NeTEx Sweden offer the same coverage as GTFS regional and GTFS Sweden, which is not full coverage.
 If you are looking for 100% coverage we recommend GTFS Sverige 2, which is much less detailed but does contain all the public transport data of Sweden.

-Our three datasets:
+Our four datasets:

 [**NeTEx Regional**](/api/netex-datasets/netex-regional/) which consists of multiple NeTEx feeds, each feed containing data for a specific region or operator.
 This data contains all details present in GTFS Regional, as well as additional data